 Factors That Influence the Cost of Emergency Dental Care

 It’s no secret that treating a dental emergency will most likely cost more than a routine checkup and cleaning.
 However, many factors can affect the price of your care, one of which is the specific nature of your emergency.
 Replacing a lost dental crown, for example, will probably cost much less than extracting and replacing a severely damaged tooth.
-After one of our dentists has examined your mouth and determined the extent of the damage, we can give you a personalized cost estimate.
+After dentist has examined your mouth and determined the extent of the damage, we can give you a personalized cost estimate.

 Another fact to consider is your level of dental insurance coverage.
 Most insurance plans will cover the cost of one emergency exam a year.
 Additionally, depending on the type of treatment you need, you can often expect your insurance to foot about 40-80% of the bill.

 Your Financial Options

 At Celebration Family Dental of Carrollton, we’re proudly in-network with the following dental insurance plans: